Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 - Stress of Obsession: His constant focus on finding a way to cheat death might have taken a toll on his mental and physical health.

-While Qin Shi Huang achieved great things in unifying China, his search for immortality was a fatal flaw.
+While Qin Shi Huang achieved great things in unifying China, his pursuit of immortality proved to be a fatal flaw.

 Qin Shi Huang’s legacy.